Aurascape Launches the AI Security Platform for the Agentic Enterprise

 The Next AI Wave Brings New Challenges

-But the challenge has now expanded.
+Enterprises are already feeling the scale of this problem: nearly 60% of organizations report running AI agents in production (G2, 2025), and over half of those plan to expand scope or budgets within the next 12 months, yet most lack a unified control layer across the full agent-to-tool execution path.
 Organizations are no longer just using AI.
-They are building AI applications and AI agents that can access tools, retrieve data, generate code, and operate across real workflows.
-Once AI begins connecting to enterprise systems and taking action, the security problem changes.
+They are building AI applications and agents that can access tools, retrieve data, generate code, and operate across real workflows.
+Once AI begins connecting to enterprise systems and taking action, the security problem changes fundamentally.
 Security teams now need to govern not just what users ask AI, but what AI can access, what it can execute, what it can expose, and what it can do once it is connected to the enterprise.

 This is where many current approaches fall short.
 Most of the market still treats AI security as separate categories: one tool for AI usage control, another for MCP gateway enforcement, another for testing, and another for code risk.
 But agentic AI does not operate in isolated layers, and siloed products do not create a real control model.
 Each may inspect part of the problem, but none can carry trust, context, and enforcement across the full reasoning-to-action path.